 Today, nearly every American enterprise relies on digital data and services to operate their business.
 Many organizations must abide by government regulations, such as GDPR, to store and access data when processing customer information.
 Consequently, businesses need a safe and secure way to house their information.
 Most organizations can’t afford to do it all in house.

 The cloud is instrumental for most businesses and an estimated 70% of all organizations use the cloud for at least one application and its related data.
-Businesses cannot risk storing critical data on unsecured servers.
+As cybercrime continues to rise across the globe, businesses cannot risk storing critical data on unsecured servers.
 The result is heavy investment in cloud security protocols to make sure enterprise data is protected from hackers and breaches.
 This article in Forbes puts the price tag of the damage resulting from data breaches in the last five years at more than $50 billion.

 The vast majorities of American enterprises cannot afford the excessive costs and penalties from a data breach, so we must learn exactly how data is processed and stored to understand how to protect it.
 Let’s first examine exactly what is the cloud.